Why Your Brand Videos Are Being Ignored (And How to Make Brand Videos More Engaging)

 Your Content Is Competing Against Dopamine

-Most business owners think their brand video is competing against other brand videos.
+Most business owners believe their brand videos compete against other brand videos.
 Against competitors.
 Against people with bigger budgets and better equipment.

 That assumption is wrong.

-Your content is competing against dopamine.
-Against thousands of other pieces of content hitting your viewer’s brain in the same twenty-four hours.
+Learning how to make brand videos more engaging means understanding that your content competes against dopamine.
+Against thousands of other pieces of content hitting your viewer’s brain in the same twenty-four hours, which is the real reason your audience is not connecting with your content.
 Against the part of the human brain that decides what is worth paying attention to in the first three seconds of contact.

-If the first three seconds of your video do not trigger something primal, the brain files it as irrelevant and moves on.
+When the first three seconds of your video fail to trigger something primal, the brain marks it as irrelevant.
+Then it moves on.
 Not because the viewer is distracted.
 Because the brain is doing exactly what it was designed to do.

 The brain does not care about your business in the first three seconds.
-Lead with tension, curiosity, or a contradiction.
+Instead, lead with tension, curiosity, or a contradiction.
 Lead with something that makes the viewer feel something before they understand what they are watching.
 Or lose them before the first cut.

 The Mistake Most Brands Make With Video